olmallet81/URT/README.md

 RcppURT contains two different wrappers for URT C++ classes:

 - The first wrapper as shown in ./URT/R/example1.R has been written using R6 classes, and behaves the same way than under C++.
-As for the Python wrapper, URT C++ classes name followed by *_d* are for double precision type and followed by *_f* are for single precision type (example: *OLS_d* and *OLS_f* for C++ class *OLS*).
+As for the Python wrapper, the URT C++ class name followed by *_d* is for double precision type and followed by *_f* for single precision type (example: *OLS_d* and *OLS_f* for C++ class *OLS*).

-- The second wrapper as shown in ./URT/R/example2.R has been written as Rcpp functions of the C++ classes to avoid adding interpreted code as for the first wrapper and to improve the performance in the case the user does not need the classes flexibility.
+- The second wrapper as shown in ./URT/R/example2.R has been written as Rcpp functions of URT C++ classes to avoid adding interpreted code as for the first wrapper and to improve the performance in the case the user does not need the classes flexibility.
 These functions names are:

     - *OLSreg_d()* and *OLSreg_f()* for OLS regression
     - *ADFtest_d()* and *ADFtest_f()* for the Augmented Dickey-Fuller test